 Immerse yourself in the sounds and stories of The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse with three days of performance, conversation, and celebration.

 For one weekend only, we’re bringing together hip-hop artists, poets, scholars, and more for a multi-day event designed to explore the themes of The Dirty South like never before.
-From live music and BBQ to SLAB cars and artistic insights, you’ll experience with your whole self just what The Dirty South is all about.
+From live music and performances to artistic insights and behind-the-scenes stories, you’ll experience with your whole self just what The Dirty South is all about.
 And, to help you do just that, we’re offering free admission to the exhibition all weekend long.

 So come celebrate with us, and dive into the aesthetics, legacy, power, and complexity of the African American South.
 We hope to see you there.